toddmotto/angularjs-styleguide/README.md

 	*Why?*
 	 - Attribute directives, like `ng-click` and `ng-show`, frequently manipulate the DOM or provide other behavior peripheral to data flow and view management.
 Restricting templating directives to type `'E'` clearly distinguishes them from these.
 	 - **Most importantly**, the negative effects of "scope soup" (see **[Controllers](#controllers)** for more) become even more pronounced in the case of directives because they can be placed anywhere in the DOM tree no matter the `$scope` lineage that awaits.
 Consequently, it can be even more important to isolate directive scopes.
 	 - Together, these settings - `{ restrict: 'E' }` and `{ scope: {} }` - constitute what's become known within the angular community as a "component".
-Possibly the most successful design pattern for Angular 1 applications, the angular team made components the starting point for Angular 2.
-In addition, the team introduced the `angular.component` method in Angular 1.5, which is syntactic sugar for a `.directive` that defaults to these settings.
+Possibly the most successful design pattern of Angular 1 development, components were made a part of Angular 2 in a big way.
+In addition, the `angular.component` method was introduced in Angular 1.5, which is a shortcut (a.k.a syntactic sugar) for a `.directive` that defaults to these settings.
 Using these settings as frequently as possible, and especially in place of stand-alone controllers, can bring an angular codebase closer to the tried and true styles of the angular community and will better position the application for a future upgrade to angular 2 if/when desired.

   - **Use bindToController and controllerAs**: When binding properties manually in the controller or passing them into the directive through HTML attributes, use `bindToController` and the `controllerAs` syntax.